That’s why the American Red Cross is rallying volunteers to install free smoke alarms nationwide, as part of our Sound the Alarm events.

 You'll meet your installation team members (if you don't already know them) and receive supplies such as smoke alarms, a drill, educational materials, and a map of your route for the day.
 Then it's time to head out!

 Most of your day will be spent visiting homes, installing smoke alarms, and providing home fire safety education to residents.
-Plus, you will be providing a valuable service to your community and helping to save lives.
+You may be given scheduled appointments at particular homes on your route, or you may be knocking on doors to offer to install free smoke alarms, or a combination of both.
+In either case, you will be providing a valuable service to your community and helping to save lives.

 May I bring other people with me?